insight-architectures/insight-architectures.github.io/_projects/varden-booking-platform.md

 customer: varden
 publish: true
 short_description: |
-    The Booking Platform is a system built to act as an adapter between Vården's platform and the many booking providers available in the healthcare space.
+    The Booking Platform is a system built to facilitate the integration of the many booking providers available in the healthcare space with Vården's platform.
 This system allows Vården to quickly integrate new providers and onboard their customers on its platform.
 tags:
     - aws
     - lambda